Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutTrueINTMaximum time, in seconds, to wait for the test connection to complete before failing.30
+timeoutTrueINTMaximum time in seconds to wait for the connection test to complete.60

 Outputs